 Concealed Handgun Permit Office Assistant: Assist personnel with maintaining records, contacting clients, and updating reports.

 Each year, the office celebrates the accomplishments and excellent service provided by our volunteers at an Annual Banquet.
-During this event in May of 2013, we recognized one of our volunteers, Mounted Unit Instructor Lea Reynolds, by honoring her with the 2012 Volunteer of the Year Award.
-Lea has worked tirelessly for over sixteen years training our deputies to be more effective and safe as they perform their mounted duties.
-Also, the Outstanding Volunteer Team Award was presented to our Sheriff’s Citizen Patrol Team for their excellent work in supporting the office and our Patrol Section.
+During this event in May of 2014, we recognized one of our volunteers, Patrol Chaplain Bob Swales, by honoring him with the 2014 Volunteer of the Year Award.
+Bob has led our team of Patrol Chaplains since May of 2006 and has provided well over 16,000 volunteer hours.
+Also, the Outstanding Volunteer Team Award was presented to our Office of Emergency Management Emergency Operations Center Volunteers for their excellent work in supporting the office during our recent fire and flood emergencies.
 These men and women have proven themselves to be crucial to the Office and are instrumental in helping those they serve provide a greater level of service to the community.

-During 2012, the Sheriff's Office volunteers provided an astounding 95,352 hours of service, which resulted in an estimated financial benefit of $2,294,526.00 to the citizens of El Paso County.
+During 2014, the Sheriff's Office volunteers provided over 85,000 hours of service, which resulted in an estimated financial benefit of $2,094,007 to the citizens of El Paso County.
 Without the assistance and service of our volunteers, the Office would be hard-pressed to accomplish all that we do in service to El Paso County.

 Volunteer Program Coordinator